Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Comparison between ``Outer, ``Center'' and ``Right'' detuning schemes

 \section{Comparison between ``Outer, ``Center'' and ``Right'' detuning schemes}

 In this section we compare the ``Outer, ``Center'' and ``Right'' detuning schemes.
-The eigenenergies of four logical states, $|SS\rangle, |ST\rangle,|TS\rangle$ and $|TT\rangle$ are shown in Supplementary Fig.~\ref{fig:STEvalBfo0p753DiffDetuningScheme}.
+We first discuss the results of GaAs DDQD device (Supplementary Fig.~\ref{fig:STEvalBfo0p753DiffDetuningScheme}) and compare to results for silicon system shown in Supplementary Fig.~\ref{fig:STEvalSi}.
+For a GaAs DDQD device, the eigenenergies of four logical states, $|SS\rangle, |ST\rangle,|TS\rangle$ and $|TT\rangle$ are shown in Supplementary Fig.~\ref{fig:STEvalBfo0p753DiffDetuningScheme}.
 The left, middle and right column are for ``Outer, ``Center'' and ``Right'' schemes respectively, while the upper and lower rows are for $B=0$ and $B=0.087$ T respectively.
 It is found that the overlap in the $\Delta$ range between $|\widetilde{SS}\rangle$ and $|\widehat{TT}\rangle$ under external magnetic field is only found for the ``Outer'' and ``Right'' detuning schemes, but not for the "Center" scheme.
 Therefore the nearly-sweet-spot regime only exists for the ``Outer'' and ``Right'' , but not "Center" scheme.
 This is also consistent with results shown in Fig.~\ref{fig:deltaRangeOfABOND} of the main text.

-Among the ``Outer'' and ``Right'' schemes, the value of capacitive coupling in the nearly-sweet-spot regime, $\widetilde{\alpha}$ is stronger for ``Outer'' as compared to the ``Right'' scheme, as shown in Supplementary Fig.~\ref{fig:alphaCompre3DetuningSchemeBfo0p75}, indicating that a choice of detuning value in the nearly-sweet-spot regime of the ``Outer'' scheme is superior than others.
+Among the ``Outer'' and ``Right'' schemes, the value of capacitive coupling in the nearly-sweet-spot regime, $\widetilde{\alpha}$ is stronger for ``Outer'' as compared to the ``Right'' scheme, as shown in Supplementary Fig.~\ref{fig:alphaCompre3DetuningSchemeBfo0p75} (a), indicating that a choice of detuning value in the nearly-sweet-spot regime of the ``Outer'' scheme is superior than others.